timmcginley/41936/Assignments/A.md

 This will also include user studies based on current thesis work - they will produce the model but also reports for 4 users . inlcuding fire safety or maybe this goes to agile? work it out in the circular repo.
 -->

+## Part A Submission
+PM to gather all documents from the team and submit them under Assignment Part A in DTU Learn before the deadline.